Jossome/YoucookQA/README.md

 # YoucookQA dataset
-This repo is for collecting question-answer pairs for YoucookQA dataset.
-Please refer to our [arXiv paper](https://arxiv.org/abs/1812.00344) for details.
-This dataset will appear in WACV 2021.
+This branch is for collecting the QA annotations for YoucookQA dataset.

 ## Files
 - `generate_questions.py` is to generate 'when' questions along with answers.